Nut Milk Kefir That Looks and Tastes Like Thick Yogurt

 We went to a nut farm this weekend and found just about every kind of nut you could imagine.
 Nuts are prebiotic foods and your gut loves them.
 I love my kefir, but nut milks don’t always make thick and creamy kefir as much as cow’s milk — until now.
 I’ve had several people tell me that a particular brand of nut milk makes thick, delicious kefir and they were right!
 Most nut milk kefir separates into whey and curds and doesn’t look very appetizing.
 I make my own nut milk kefir that is thicker than most, but this new milk I’ve been using has made a thick curd almond kefir that looks and tastes like yummy Greek yogurt.
 This particular nut milk contains vegetarian pea protein.
 The result is a creamy curd-like kefir that is to die for.
 You can find this at your local health food store and some grocery stores.
 I’m experimenting with different nut milk and protein powders and so far it’s not working the same so I will keep you posted as I try and figure out what seems to make it thick.

-The brand is made by Silk and is nut milk made with Almonds and Cashews.
-They have two flavors - plain and vanilla.
-Both work and both have enough carbohydrates for the microbes to make kefir.
-Some nut milks don't have enough carbohydrates for the microbes to have enough food to convert into probiotics so you have to add some sort of sugar, but these two do.
+Some nut milks don't have enough carbohydrates for the microbes to have enough food to convert into probiotics, so you would normally have to add some sugar or date page.
+However, but these brands do, so you don't have to add anything extra.
 Remember the carbs and sugar are not for you but rather for the microbes that need food to make into probiotics.

-It works best with Easy Kefir packages as it's hard to separate the kefir grains from the thick curd that occurs, but I'm still working and experimenting with it so stay tuned.
+It works best with Easy Kefir packages as it can be hard to separate the kefir grains from the thick curd that occurs.

 Nuts Are Really Good For You!